Randy Kraft: Potential unverified scorecard victims

 The entry upon Kraft's scorecard reading "Navy White" is believed by investigators to refer to a 17-year-old named James Sean Cox, an apprentice medic stationed at Mather Air Force Base who was last seen on September 29, 1974, hitchhiking near Interstate 5 and whose body was found several weeks later in Rancho Santa Fe.
 Cox was dressed in his white Navy uniform at the time of his disappearance.
 In addition to the color of his uniform, Cox was a blond youth.

-A further entry on Kraft's scorecard, simply reading "Iowa," is believed to refer to an 18-year-old Marine named Oral Alfred Stuart, Jr., who had been born in Iowa; his body was found discarded close to a Long Beach condominium on November 10, 1974.
-The man had died as a result of blunt force trauma; his body remained unidentified until March 2012.
-Investigators note the similarity of modus operandi in Stuart's murder and body disposal to that of other victims Kraft is known to have killed.
+A further entry on Kraft's scorecard, simply reading "Iowa," is believed to refer to either an 18-year-old Marine named Oral Alfred Stuart Jr., who had been born in Iowa, or a 17-year-old Cedar Rapids native named Michael Ray Schlicht.
+Stuart's nude body was found discarded close to a Long Beach condominium adjacent to the I-605 on November 10, 1974; he had died as a result of blunt force trauma.
+His body remained unidentified until March 2012.
+Schlicht's body was discovered in Laguna Hills on September 14, 1974; he had died approximately four days prior to the discovery of his body, although his family had last seen him in April 1974.
+His cause of death was initially determined to be accidental due to alcohol and Valium intoxication, but was later reclassified as a homicide.
+His body remained unidentified until November 2023.
+Investigators note the similarity of modus operandi in the murder and body disposal of both men to that of other victims Kraft is known to have killed.

 One unknown entry upon the scorecard reads "Hari Kari."
 This entry may refer to the stabbing murder of 30-year-old David Michael Sandt, who was found sexually assaulted and stabbed to death close to a vacant house in Long Beach on January 13, 1975.
 The multiple stab wounds inflicted were to Sandt's stomach, and his body was found in a kneeling position with his arms extended in front of him in a position reminiscent of the Japanese ritual suicide practice known as Hara-kiri.